sodium24/led-display/docs/creating_new_app.md

-# Creating a new app
+# Creating a New App

 Your app can live in the `led-display/led_display/apps` directory.
 Take a look at some of the other apps there to see how they work.